TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

    }

-page.30 will give back what the function listContentRecordsOnPage() of the class user_various returned.
+page.30 will give back what the function listContentRecordsOnPage() of the class YourClass returned.
 This example returns some debug output at the beginning and then the headers of the content elements on the page in reversed order.
 Note how we defined the properties "reverseOrder" and "debugOutput" for this USER object and how we used